• Skip to primary navigation

 Hands rubbing spices onto corned beef hands rubbing spices onto fatty side of corned beef

-4. Heat your Dutch oven to medium-high heat and add oil.
+4. Heat up your Dutch oven and add oil.
 Don’t have a dutch oven?
-Cast iron dutch ovens hold heat well in a recipe like this but any pot that is big enough (5.5 – 6 quarts) is fine.
+Cast iron dutch ovens hold heat well in a recipe like this but any pot that is big enough (5.5 – 6 quarts) is fine!

 seared corned beef in a dutch oven corned beef and cabbage seared in a dutch oven, fatty side up

-6. Flip it over so it’s fatty side up and pour in the broth, beer, Worchestershire sauce and add the bay leaf and enough water to cover the meat (if you need any).
+6. Flip it over and pour in the broth, beer, Worchestershire sauce and add the bay leaf and enough water to cover the meat (if you need any).

 pot filled with liquid and uncooked corned beef

-7. Bring to a low, gently simmer over low heat (very important – do NOT boil), cover with a tight-fitting lid.
-Let it cook for 40-45 minutes per pound until you have a tender corned beef.
+7. Bring to a low simmer over, cover and cook for 40-45 minutes per pound until you have a tender corned beef.

 Hands cutting cabbage, carrots and potatoes onion sliced into wedges on a cutting board